Iraj Lalezari: Patents and work

-Lalezari had numerous patents which he was granted between February 1977 and May 2015, including treatments for Alzheimer's disease using gene therapy methodologies.
+Lalezari had numerous patents which he obtained between February 1977 and May 2015, including treatments for Alzheimer's disease using gene therapy methodologies.
 Some of these patents were taken jointly by him and his brother Parviz.

 Iraj Lalezari discovered the hemoglobin A1C test which has been used in many countries to diagnose diabetes.
 He also invented some compounds of fluoride and selenium.

 Later years, personal life and death

 Lalezari was married and had two sons.
 Following his retirement he settled in Colorado and continued his studies at his home laboratory.
 In 2010 he joined Cell Viable, a company that develops and produces skincare products.
 He died in Boulder, Colorado, on 31 July 2019.
 He was buried at the Green Mountain Cemetery in Boulder on 2 August.

 Awards

 Lalezari was the recipient of the Lavoisier Medal which was granted to him in 1954 by the French Chemical Society.
 He was also awarded by the Shah Mohammad Reza Pahlavi and Empress Farah Pahlavi for his outstanding studies.